 Although your piece may have sentimental or artistic value aside from its monetary worth, you may be interested in finding out if you got a good deal or if you're sitting on a valuable treasure.
 Some figurines may be worth tens of thousands of dollars, while others, especially modern fakes, are worth almost nothing.
 According to Figurines-Sculptures.com, one of the most important steps to determining a figurine's value is finding out if it has any markings to identify it.
 These may be found on the base of piece.
 Typically, they will be figures or symbols.
 Not all pieces have marks, but these can be helpful.
 Gotheborg.com has an extensive library of marks you can use to look up your piece.

-An appraisal is the only way to really know the value of your piece, and it's an important step to take if you want to insure your art against loss.
+An appraisal is the only way to really know if your antique figurine's worth money, and it's an important step to take if you want to insure your art against loss.

 Learning More About Your Figurine